Chuma and Susi: Further expeditions

-James Chuma
+Chuma

-James Chuma married the year after Livingstone's funeral, and worked with the Universities' Mission to Central Africa in Zanzibar from 1875 to 1878.
+James Chuma married the year after Livingstone's funeral and worked with the Universities' Mission to Central Africa in Zanzibar from 1875 to 1878.

 In January 1879 the Royal Geographical Society’s 1878-80 East African Expedition, led by A. Keith Johnston accompanied by Joseph Thomson, arrived at Zanzibar and employed Chuma as chief headman and caravan leader.
 After visiting the Usambara Mountains they set off from Dar es Salaam on 19 May with 150 in the party.
-Johnston died on 23 June but the expedition successfully reached Lake Tanganyika under Thomson, who then went ahead with a small group from 22 November, leaving most of the men in camp under Chuma's command, then rejoined them on 4 April and they reached the coast with no other casualties.
+Johnston died on 23 June, but the expedition successfully reached Lake Tanganyika under Thomson, who then went ahead with a small group from 22 November, leaving most of the men in camp under Chuma's command, then rejoined them on 4 April and they reached the coast with no other casualties.

 The Royal Geographical Society recognised Chuma's contributions by presenting him with a silver medal and a sword.
 Chuma worked on an 1880 expedition led by Captain T. L. Phipson-Wybrants, then worked again for Thomson.
 Chuma died towards the end of 1882 of tuberculosis.
 Thomson praised Chuma as head-man "having in his own special way, done so much to open up Africa to science and communication."

-Abdullah / David Susi
+Susi

 Back in Africa Susi went on to take part in further expeditions including the one led by Stanley in 1879-82.
 He afterwards served in mission work in the Nyassa country.
 Originally Muslim, Susi was baptised as a Christian on 23 August 1886 under the name David.
 He married Mochosi and died 5 May 1891 in Zanzibar.

 Portrayal

-In his 1959 play Last Journey the South African author Alan Paton depicted the journey to the coast with Livingstone's wrapped corpse, which is centre-stage while the action explores the motivations of his African servants, particularly Susi and Chuma.
-The context was Paton's opposition to racism and apartheid, it premiered in Lusaka in May 1959 to good reviews but a muted audience response.
+In his 1959 play Last Journey the South African author Alan Paton depicts the journey to the coast with Livingstone's wrapped corpse, which is centre-stage while the action explores the motivations of his African servants, particularly Susi and Chuma.
+The context is Paton's opposition to racism and apartheid.